build-on-aws/content/tutorials/deploy-serverless-spark-jobs-to-aws-using-github-actions/index.md

 git push
 ```

 Using the GitHub Action we created before, your new unit test will automatically run and validate that your analysis code is running correctly.
+For extra credit, feel free to make the test fail and see what happens when you commit and push the failing test.

 ## Create an integration test to run on new pull requests